molginc/irb1100-hardware-interface/README.md

     ```sh
     git clone https://github.com/Amin173/irb1100-hardware-interface.git
     ```
+2. In the Dockerfile, update the ROBOT_IP argument.
-2. After cloning the repository, run one of these commands in the project directory:
+3. After cloning the repository, run one of these commands in the project directory:
     ```sh
     docker build . [--options: e.g. -t irb1100_driver:latest]
     ```
    or:
     ```sh
-    docker-compose build [--options]
+    docker-compose -f docker-compose.yml up  [--options]
     ```
    The docker-compose build options can also be configured from the docker-compose.yaml file itself.